DiliniRajapaksha/DeveloperJournal/_drafts/junit.markdown

         eg: `assertThat("hello world", anyOf(is("hello world"), containsString("hello")));` In this case, the test will pass if either the actual string is "hello world" or if it contains the word "hello".

+Following is a list of hamcrest matchers

+ -

 ~~~~
 @Test
 public void testAssetThatExamples() {